bmolnar91/workbook/module_advanced_enterprise_general.md

 #### How can you initialize a CSRF attack?

+WIP

+**Cross-Site Request Forgery (CSRF)** is an attack where a malicious site sends a request to a vulnerable site where the user is currently logged in.
+It allows an attacker to partly **circumvent the same origin policy**, which is designed to prevent different websites from interfering with each other.

+In a successful CSRF attack, the attacker causes the victim user to carry out an action unintentionally.
+For example, this might be to change the email address on their account, to change their password, or to make a funds transfer.
+Depending on the nature of the action, the attacker might be able to gain full control over the user's account.
+If the compromised user has a privileged role within the application, then the attacker might be able to take full control of all the application's data and functionality.

+For a CSRF attack to be possible, three key conditions must be in place:

+1. A relevant action.
+There is an action within the application that the attacker has a reason to induce.
+This might be a privileged action (such as modifying permissions for other users) or any action on user-specific data (such as changing the user's own password).
+2. Cookie-based session handling.
+Performing the action involves issuing one or more HTTP requests, and the application relies solely on session cookies to identify the user who has made the requests.
+There is no other mechanism in place for tracking sessions or validating user requests.
+However, CSRF attacks are not limited to exploiting cookies.
+For example, Basic and Digest authentication are also vulnerable.
+(After a user logs in with Basic or Digest authentication. the browser automatically sends the credentials until the session ends).
+3. No unpredictable request parameters.
+The requests that perform the action do not contain any parameters whose values the attacker cannot determine or guess.
+For example, when causing a user to change their password, the function is not vulnerable if an attacker needs to know the value of the existing password.

+Typically, the attacker will place the malicious HTML onto a web site that they control, and then induce victims to visit that web site.
+This might be done by feeding the user a link to the web site, via an email or social media message.
+Or if the attack is placed into a popular web site (for example, in a user comment), they might just wait for users to visit the web site.

+If a victim user visits the attacker's web page, the following will happen:

+- The attacker's page will trigger an HTTP request to the vulnerable web site.
+- If the user is logged in to the vulnerable web site, their browser will automatically include their session cookie in the request (assuming SameSite cookies are not being used).
+- The vulnerable web site will process the request in the normal way, treat it as having been made by the victim user, and change their email address (or something similar).

+The most robust way to defend against CSRF attacks is to include a **CSRF token** within relevant requests.
+The token should be:

+- Unpredictable with high entropy, as for session tokens in general.
+- Tied to the user's session.
+- Strictly validated in every case before the relevant action is executed.

 #### What is JWT used for?
 Where to store it on client side?

 ### Threaded programming